tcal-x/tcal-x.github.io/_posts/2021-03-04-Fomu-Donut.md

  sfl_cmd_abort       = b"\x00"
 ```

-See [Litex Issue #73](https://github.com/enjoy-digital/litex/issues/773) for more information and status.

 With this fix, serialboot worked!   _NOTE: if nothing happens after you connect, hit return a couple times.
-If you get the `lite>` prompt, just type `serialboot` then return to force a serialboot attempt._
+If you get the `litex>` prompt, just type "`serialboot<ret>`" to force a serialboot attempt._

 ```
 --============== Boot ==================--